AgileVentures/asyncvoter-slack-command/README.md

 3. Run the server `npm run dev`

 You **need** to set up your own Slack **team** and Slack **app** to continue!

+Try to understand the new features ES2015 brings, especially the new functional programming enhancements, such as:

+- reduce
+- filter
+- promises

+See the link in the references for a great walkthrough of this topic.

+A [development guide](./DEVELOPING.md "Development Guide") is included as [DEVELOPING.md](./DEVELOPING.md "Development Guide") in this repo.
+This document should give you a roadmap to the software architecture and development.

 ## Setting Up your own Slack team and app